MikeyBeez/AITools/documents/architecturalguide.md

 1. **Modularity**: The project is organized into small, manageable files, each with a specific purpose.
 This modular approach makes the codebase easy to understand, maintain, and extend.

-2. **Asynchronous Input**: User input is handled asynchronously using Python's `asyncio` library.
-This allows the application to remain responsive even while waiting for user input.
+2. **Asynchronous Input**: User input is handled asynchronously using Python's `asyncio` library and the `prompt_toolkit` package.
+This allows the application to remain responsive even while waiting for user input.  `prompt_toolkit` has a lot of features to help edit the prompt -- including completions.

 3. **Threaded Output**: The response from the AI model is processed and displayed in a separate thread, using the `rich` library's `Live` display.
 This enables real-time streaming of the AI's response without blocking the main application thread.